 At the rear, the Kia EV6 has a dramatically inclined windscreen that makes the silhouette reminiscent of the Jaguar I-Pace.
 The concave shape of the smooth, uncluttered lower tailgate, which bears the new Kia logo in the center, complements the sportier styling created by that steeply raked glass.

 The rear lights are thin C-shaped units connected via a narrow light strip running across the width.
-The narrow light strip extends all the way out, beyond the rear lights, and drop at an angle that gives the impression that they would’ve been connected to the decor strip on the sides if not for the rear wheel and black arch cover.
-A slim satin strip also connects the rear lights, at the bottom, underscoring the elegance of the electric crossover.
+The narrow light strip extends all the way out, beyond the rear lights, and drops at an angle that gives the impression that they would’ve been connected to the decor strip on the sides if not for the rear wheel and black arch cover.
+A slim satin strip also connects the rear lights at the bottom, underscoring the electric crossover’s elegance.

 Kia EV6 interior

-The virtual instrument cluster and touchscreen infotainment system are put together to create what looks like a seamless and wide single display.
+A 12-inch virtual instrument cluster and a 12-inch touchscreen infotainment system are put together to create what looks like a seamless and wide single display.
 The central display is slightly tilted towards the driver to make viewing and accessing easy.
-The chic-style black and white two-spoke steering and the garnish on the floor console are among the several fashionable touches inside cabin.
+The chic-style black and white two-spoke steering and the garnish on the floor console are among the several fashionable touches inside the cabin.

 Kia EV6 GT specs